coldfashioned/coldfashioned.github.io/_posts/2021-05-21-CoronaVirus22.md

 ### That's it

 Shittiest blog post ever.
-I really phoned it in, this time.
+I really phoned it in this time.